ArenCarpenter/Predicting_Bike_Ridership/README.md

 #### "Feels like" temperature distribution

 We'll use temperature for some feature engineering later, but looking at the "feels like" temperature we see a wide range of temperatures at which users have rented bikes, from about 0 degrees to 120 degrees.
-This accounts for humidity, windage, etc.
+This accounts for humidity, windage, etc. and is more extreme than raw temperatures, but provides a better sense of what the rider is actually experiencing.

 ![](Images/Feels_Like_Temp_Dist.png)

 #### Ridership by weather type

+Regardless of the weather, registered users ride more than casual users.
+Within groups, there are more rides in good weather that declines as weather worsens.
+Interestingly, registered users still rent at relatively high rates during the worse weather (classified as "Heavy Rain + Ice Pallets + Thunderstorm + Mist, Snow + Fog").

 ![](Images/Users_by_Weather_Type.png)

 #### Ridership on holidays

+There are more rides by registered users not during holidays, likely just because more days are not holidays and the average American worker only gets about 10 holiday days off.
+Casual users, by contrast, are more likely to ride on holidays than normal days.

 ![](Images/Users_by_Holiday.png)

 ### Hypothesis Testing

+#### Percentage of rides during rush hour?

 ## Conclusion and Next Steps